Layout examples: a sliding banner and two columns

 All you need to do is create a new section (or choose an existing one if you’ve set it up already), and uncheck the ‘Show in Navigation’ box.

-When you’ve added the section it appears in the site structure except that it is shaded grey.
+When you’ve added the section it appears in the site structure with an outlined icon.

 These folders will no longer show in the navigation on the site, but as mentioned above can still be linked to and found (and are very likely to be found by search engines).